-Although Micron is a major UK manufacturer of sprayers with two Queen’s Awards to Industry to its name, its products are better known overseas than in the UK.
+Although Micron is a major UK manufacturer of sprayers with a record of achievement that includes two Queen’s Awards to Industry, its products are better known overseas than in the country where they are made.

-The company dates back to the 1950s when Edward Bals began researching alternative spraying technology.
-He was born in Austria, but moved to England in the 1930s and then to China, where he witnessed major famines and starvation.
-This experience resulted in a life-long dedication to improving crop protection in developing countries.
+Micron’s success dates back to the 1950s when Edward Bals began researching alternative spraying technology.
+He was born in Austria, but concerns about Hitler led him to move to England in the 1930s and then to China where he witnessed major famines when large numbers of people died of starvation.
+This experience resulted in his life-long dedication to improving crop protection in third world countries.

-After returning to England, he pioneered Controlled Droplet Application (CDA) technology, using spinning discs to produce evenly-sized droplets that gave more uniform cover with reduced drift risks.
-This allowed reduced spray volumes to be used, cutting costs and increasing workrates.
+After returning to England he developed the Controlled Droplet Application (CDA) technology, using spinning discs to produce evenly sized droplets giving more uniform cover with reduced drift risks.
+This allows reduced spray volumes to be used, cutting costs and increasing work rates.

-“Future crop spraying developments promise greater accuracy and efficiency, as well as improved spray targeting, low volumes and variable application rates,” he says.
-“However, major changes are needed in our regulatory system to allow improved application technology to benefit the user and the environment.”
+“Future crop spraying developments promise greater accuracy and efficiency, and improved spray targeting, low volumes and variable application rates are key drivers,” he said.
+“However major changes are needed in our regulatory system to allow improved application technology to benefit the user and the environment.”

 Company: Micron Group